China-led EV boom in Thailand threatens Japan's grip on key market

-But the Thai family-owned group that has grown annual revenues to $7 billion on the back of that success is now looking at opportunities elsewhere.
+But the Thai family-owned group that has grown annual revenues to US$7 billion on the back of that success is now looking at opportunities elsewhere.

 Siam Motors is in talks with several Chinese automakers about potential partnerships, particularly for high-end electric vehicles, vice president Sebastien Dupuy said in an interview, referring to previously unreported discussions.